paveledits/Writeups/NNSCTF 2025/Crypto-Live Laugh Love/Writeup.md

 ## Notes

-At first we thought this was unsolvable with only one equation.
+At first I thought this was unsolvable with only one equation.
 But after realizing the noise was small, the lattice approach fell into place.
 The embedding trick with `M ≈ 2^120` was the key to balance the norms and make LLL spit out the right short vector.
-Once we had the AES key and IV, the flag popped right out.
+Once I had the AES key and IV, the flag popped right out.